-In this report, we present adjusted earnings, which excludes net income (loss) attributable to noncontrolling interests and preferred stock dividends, as a measure of our performance that is not calculated in accordance with GAAP.
-We believe the presentation of adjusted earnings, as the Company measures it for management purposes, enhances the understanding of its performance by the investor community by highlighting the results of operations and the underlying profitability drivers of our business.
-However, adjusted earnings should not be viewed as a substitute for net income (loss) available to Brighthouse Financial, Inc.'s common shareholders, which is the most directly comparable financial measure calculated in accordance with GAAP.
+In this report, we present adjusted earnings as a measure of our performance that is not calculated in accordance with GAAP.
+Adjusted earnings is used by management to evaluate performance and facilitate comparisons to industry results.
+We believe the presentation of adjusted earnings, as the Company measures it for management purposes, enhances the understanding of our performance by the investor community by highlighting the results of operations and the underlying profitability drivers of our business.
+Adjusted earnings should not be viewed as a substitute for net income (loss) available to Brighthouse Financial, Inc.'s common shareholders, which is the most directly comparable financial measure calculated in accordance with GAAP.
 See "- Results of Operations" for a reconciliation of adjusted earnings to net income (loss) available to Brighthouse Financial, Inc.'s common shareholders.

-Adjusted earnings, which may be positive or negative, is used by management to evaluate performance, allocate resources and facilitate comparisons to industry results.
-This financial measure focuses on our primary businesses principally by excluding the impact of market volatility, which could distort trends.
+Adjusted earnings, which may be positive or negative, focuses on our primary businesses by excluding the impact of market volatility, which could distort trends.

-The following are significant items excluded from total revenues, net of income tax, in calculating adjusted earnings:
+The following are significant items excluded from total revenues in calculating adjusted earnings:

-Net investment gains (losses);

-- Net derivative gains (losses) except earned income and amortization of premium on derivatives that are hedges of investments or that are used to replicate certain investments, but do not qualify for hedge accounting treatment ("Investment Hedge Adjustments"); and - Certain variable annuity guaranteed minimum income benefits ("GMIB") fees ("GMIB Fees").
+- Net investment gains (losses); - Net derivative gains (losses) except earned income and amortization of premium on derivatives that are hedges of investments or that are used to replicate certain investments, but do not qualify for hedge accounting treatment ("Investment Hedge Adjustments"); and - Certain variable annuity guaranteed minimum income benefits ("GMIB") fees ("GMIB Fees").

-The following are significant items excluded from total expenses, net of income tax, in calculating adjusted earnings:
+The following are significant items excluded from total expenses in calculating adjusted earnings:

-- Amounts associated with benefits related to GMIBs ("GMIB Costs"); - Amounts associated with periodic crediting rate adjustments based on the total return of a contractually referenced pool of assets and market value adjustments associated with surrenders or terminations of contracts ("Market Value Adjustments"); and - Amortization of DAC and value of business acquired ("VOBA") related to (i) net investment gains (losses), (ii) net derivative gains (losses), (iii) GMIB Fees and GMIB Costs and (iv) Market Value Adjustments.
+- Amounts associated with benefits related to GMIBs ("GMIB Costs"); - Amounts associated with periodic crediting rate adjustments based on the total return of a contractually referenced pool of assets ("Market Value Adjustments"); and - Amortization of DAC and value of business acquired ("VOBA") related to (i) net investment gains (losses), (ii) net derivative gains (losses) and (iii) GMIB Fees and GMIB Costs.

-The tax impact of the adjustments mentioned is calculated net of the statutory tax rate, which could differ from our effective tax rate.
+The tax impact of the adjustments discussed above is calculated net of the statutory tax rate, which could differ from our effective tax rate.